-Pakistan is a treasure house of exquisite handicrafts made by a people who grew up to weave, to pot, to work metals, wood and stone, to decorate, to build things small and great.
-Pottery here is a living history, a traditional craft that become an art, with its origin of Pakistan claims its own special jars and jugs, from sturdy terra-cotta to paper-thin ceramics in vivid colors of mustard yellow, deep green, brick red and sky blue.
+Pakistan is a treasure house of exquisite handicrafts made by people who learned to weave, to pot, to work metals, wood and stone, to decorate, to build things small and great.
+Pottery here is a living history, a traditional craft that became an art with its origin of Pakistan claims its own special jars and jugs, from sturdy terra-cotta to paper-thin ceramics in vivid colors of mustard yellow, deep green, brick red and sky blue.
 For those keen on shopping, the prices are still quite reasonable.
 You will find yourself returning home with hand-woven carpets, marble pieces, copper and brass items, woodwork, embroidered “Kurtas” and “Khussas” and countless objects d’art.

 WHAT TO EAT?